elmtree-askmo/cloudcannon-app/content/learn/psychology/what-distinguishes-primary-anxiety-from-secondary-anxiety.md

     subject: Medicine
     url: /learn/medicine/questions/what-is-the-primary-purpose-of-anxiolytics-in-psychiatric-treatment
 related_article3:
-    id: 104604
+    id: 104611
     title: >-
-        What are the different classes of antidepressants and how do they differ in their mechanisms?
+        What are common drug interactions associated with antidepressants and mood stabilizers?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-different-classes-of-antidepressants-and-how-do-they-differ-in-their-mechanisms
+    url: /learn/medicine/questions/what-are-common-drug-interactions-associated-with-antidepressants-and-mood-stabilizers
 related_article4:
-    id: 104612
+    id: 104596
     title: >-
-        How can nonadherence to antidepressant treatment be addressed in patients?
+        What is Tardive Dyskinesia and how can it be prevented or treated?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/how-can-nonadherence-to-antidepressant-treatment-be-addressed-in-patients
+    url: /learn/medicine/questions/what-is-tardive-dyskinesia-and-how-can-it-be-prevented-or-treated
 related_article5:
-    id: 104600
+    id: 104610
     title: >-
-        How do benzodiazepines work to alleviate anxiety symptoms?
+        What role does lithium play as a mood stabilizer and what are its side effects?
     subject: Medicine
-    url: /learn/medicine/questions/how-do-benzodiazepines-work-to-alleviate-anxiety-symptoms
+    url: /learn/medicine/questions/what-role-does-lithium-play-as-a-mood-stabilizer-and-what-are-its-side-effects
 ---

 &nbsp;